ACES 1.3 Reference Gamut Compression User Guide

 - On Set

-- In-Camera: the production can create a 3D LUT of the appropriate size (normally 33x33x33 max) with the Reference Gamut Compression added to the viewing pipeline to load into the camera.
+- In-Camera: the production can create a 3D LUT of the appropriate size (normally 33x33x33 max) with the Reference Gamut Compression added to the existing viewing pipeline to load into the camera.

 - Use a dailies generation software, such as Colorfront or Resolve, to import the original camera footage, and apply the Reference Gamut Compression as a part of your viewing pipeline for export to desired media.